Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 4. Bleeding.

-5. active tuberculosis.
+5. Active tuberculosis.

-ultraviolet irradiation
+Ultraviolet irradiation

 3. Respiratory diseases.

-4. Problems with the female genital organs.
+4. Problems with female genital organs.

 5. Diseases of the peripheral nervous system.

-6. hardening.
+6. Hardening.

 This method of light treatment has not only indications, but also contraindications.
 These include: